Stand Together Trust

 Foreign Policy

-- Supports organizations developing alternative visions for U.S. foreign policy
+- Supports organisations developing alternative visions for U.S. foreign policy

-- Focus on securing rights and liberties through effective common defense strategies
+- Focus on securing rights and liberties through effective common defence strategies

 Applied Research